juandspy/movie-api/README.md

 ## How to run

-You can configure the database connection settings using environment variables.
+This tool is shipped as a single binary so it can be run anywhere needed.
+As each environment may have different configuration for the database, you can configure the database connection settings using environment variables.
 These are the default values:

 ```
 MOVIE_API__HOST: localhost